 Alongside Cannes and Venice, Berlin is the platform of one of the biggest public international film festivals in the world.
-I am a movie enthusiast and for me, Cinema is the 7th Art form.
-So to witness in Berlin the 70th Berlinale International Film Festival is a big deal.
-And the entire city is celebrating it.
+For a movie enthusiast, living in a city with many classic arthouse cinemas, was a joy to celebrate in Berlin the 70th Berlinale International Film Festival / go Berlinale crazy.

 - This year, 340 movies screenings are in the program in the 10 days of the festival between 20th February – 1st of March